- Share Content Curation: The Art of a Curated Post [Infographic] on Facebook

 1. New Title

-It’s vital to always craft a new headline to avoid competing with the original article in search engine results—and because a good headline can be the difference between someone clicking on your article or ignoring it.
+It’s vital to always craft a new headline to avoid competing with the original article in search engine results.
+And a good headline can be the difference between someone clicking on your article or ignoring it.
 Some handy sites to use for creating titles include:

-- Upworthy.com – Although many of these titles are a bit outrageous, simply browsing this site will help in brainstorming catchier titles.
+- Upworthy.com – Although many of these titles can be outrageous, simply browsing this site will help in brainstorming catchier titles.